dasarpai/old.dasarpai.github.io/_draft/0-Wia-Article-List.md

 x5223- Life and Data
 x5224-Dying is Painful?
 5225-How Do You Want to Live?
-5226-Dream Body and Physical Action 5227-How-Do-You-Want-to-Live
+x5226-Dream Body and Physical Action
+5227-Importance of Skills in The AI Age